-The St. James Quarter in Edinburgh will house the first W Hotel in Scotland.
-Credit: Stephen Bridger / Shutterstock.
+St James Quarter lifestyle district in Edinburgh includes the first W Hotel in Scotland.
+Credit: Nuveen.

-St James Quarter in Edinburgh, Scotland, UK, is a mixed-use district anchored by retail and lifestyle options development.
+St James Quarter is a mixed-use district in Edinburgh, Scotland, UK, anchored by development in retail and lifestyle options.

 It is a regeneration project owned and developed by a joint venture between Dutch pension investor APG Asset Management (75%) and American asset manager Nuveen (25%).

-The 1.7 million square feet mixed-use development will house shops, cafés, bars, restaurants, public spaces and leisure venues.
-With an estimated investment of approximately £1bn ($1.41bn), the project is centred around the former St James Shopping Centre which was demolished to facilitate the development of the new St James Quarter.
+The 1.7 million square feet mixed-use development houses shops, cafés, bars, restaurants, public spaces and leisure venues.
+With an estimated investment of approximately £1bn ($1.41bn), the project is centred around the former St James Shopping Centre, which was demolished to facilitate the development of the new St James Quarter.

 St James Quarter location and access